Skip to content

 2nd Best Method: Swinging small streamers

-Conditions Slightly warmer than the Bozeman area this week.
-Good fishing conditions expected for the majority of the week.
+Conditions Cool weather and rain expected this weekend.
+Warmer than the Bozeman area however.
+Could be really good conditions for dry fly fishing.
 Flows remain stable.
 The midday window continues to provide the most productive fishing.

 Current and Upcoming Hatches Sow bugs, scuds, midge larvae, and BWO nymphs will be most active sub-surface.
-Midges and a few BWOs can be found hatching around late morning into the afternoon daily.
+Caddis nymphs will also be available to trout as we near the first caddis hatch of the year.
+BWOs can be found hatching around late morning into the afternoon daily.
 On calm, cloudy days, keep an eye out for subtle surface activity in areas where adult midges or mayflies will accumulate.

 Nymphs